 - Radiation therapy

-In early stages of lymphoma, doctors may recommend watchful waiting where treatment is delayed until symptoms appear or worsen.
+In the early stages of lymphoma, providers may recommend watchful waiting where treatment is delayed until symptoms appear or worsen.
 Treatment for lymphomas generally uses chemotherapy (particularly intensive regimens using several drugs) or a combination of chemotherapy and radiation.
-Monoclonal antibody biologic drugs, (a treatment approach also called immunotherapy), are now being used more frequently in combination with chemotherapy drugs.
-Transplantation is mainly used to treat patients who relapse.
+Monoclonal antibody biologic drugs, which are now being used more frequently in combination with chemotherapy drugs, were the first type of immunotherapy.
+A more recent immunotherapy approach called CAR-T involves the person's own T-cells genetically modified to attack cancer cells.
+Transplantation is mainly used to treat people who relapse.
 Surgery is not a usual treatment option.

 Imaging such as CT scans, MRI scans, or a PET may be done after a course of chemotherapy.
 At times, a PET scan may be done after just 1 to 3 cycles of chemotherapy (but before the full course of chemotherapy is completed) to assess if it appears there is a response.
 A change in the chemotherapy regimen may be instituted if it does not appear the tumor is improving after the PET scan.

-In judging the success of a treatment for NHL, the most important criteria are overall survival and the duration of time until the disease progresses or the patient dies.
+In judging the success of a treatment for NHL, the most important criteria are overall survival and the duration of time until the disease progresses or the person dies.

 Chemotherapy may also be used along with radiation.